solidusio/solidus/guides/source/developers/taxation/displaying-prices.html.md

 In countries that use VAT, administrators expect backend prices to include their country's VAT.

-If you use the `solidus_backend` gem for store administration, all your prices are displayed including any valued-added tax (VAT) valid for the current country.
+If you use the `solidus_admin` gem for store administration, all your prices are displayed including any valued-added tax (VAT) valid for the current country.